Iicytower/rg/README.md

 # rg - Random Generator

-This package export anonymous class just import it in your progect.
+This package export anonymous class just import it in your project.
 ```javascript
 const Rg = require('rg");
 ```